 How To Make Cauliflower Curry

 First: Place 2 cups of water and a steamer basket in a large pot.
-Steam the cauliflower florets until they’re fork-tender, then drain the water and set them aside.
+Steam or cooke the cauliflower florets until they’re fork-tender, then drain the water and set them aside.

-Then: In the same pot, warm the oil over medium heat and sauté the onions and garlic for a few minutes before adding in all of the curry spices.
+Then: In the same pot, heat the oil over medium heat.
+Sauté the onions and garlic for a few minutes.
+Then, add all the curry spices.

 Next: Stir until the onions and garlic are evenly coated in the spices.
 Heating the spices during this step will bring out more flavor.

-Finally: Add the tomatoes, peas, coconut milk, and cauliflower to the pot.
-Let everything simmer for a few minutes before serving, and enjoy!
+Finally: Add the tomatoes, peas, full-fat coconut milk, and cauliflower to the pot.
+Let everything simmer for a few minutes before serving.
+Top with parsley or fresh cilantro, and serve with basmati rice or another side dish like a salad!

 Want To Add Some Protein?